Kuanhao-Chao/splam/docs/source/content/annotation_evaluation.rst

    splam score -G chr9_subset.fa -m splam_script.pt tmp_out/junction.bed

-By default, splam automatically detects your environment and runs in :code:`cuda` mode if CUDA is available.
-However, if your computer is running macOS, splam will check if :code:`mps` mode is available.
-If neither :code:`cuda` nor :code:`mps` are available, splam will run in :code:`cpu` mode.
-You can manually specify the mode using the :code:`-d / --device` argument.

-Additionally, you can adjust the batch size using the :code:`-b / --batch-size` argument.
-We recommend setting a small batch size (default is 10) when running splam in :code:`cpu` mode.

-After this step, a new :code:`BED` file is produced, featuring eight columns.
+In this step, a new :code:`BED` file is produced, featuring eight columns.
 Two extra columns, namely :code:`DONOR_SCORE` and :code:`ACCEPTOR_SCORE`, are appended to the file.
 It is worth noting that any unstranded introns are excluded from the output. (p.s. they might be from unstranded transcripts assembled by StringTie).

 * **Output**